Reggie White: Green Bay Packers

 In 1993, White became a free agent.
-He was signed by the Green Bay Packers and agreed to terms on a four-year contract worth $17 million.
-He played for the Packers for six seasons.
-White notched up another 68.5 sacks to become, at the time, the Packers' all-time leader in that category (third now to Clay Matthews III and Kabeer Gbaja-Biamila).
+His transaction started a new era in the NFL of player-requested free agency.
+He was signed by the Green Bay Packers and agreed to a 4-year/$17 million contract.
+At the time, he was the 3rd highest paid player in the NFL, trailing only John Elway and Dan Marino.
+Playing for the Packers for six seasons, White picked up another 68.5 sacks to become, at the time, the Packers' all-time leader in that category (third now to Clay Matthews III and Kabeer Gbaja-Biamila).
 White was also just as valued for his role as a team leader.
-He helped the Packers win a Super Bowl, with a game-ending sack, in Super Bowl XXXI.
-During the game, White had 3 sacks to set the single game record for a Super Bowl.
+He helped the Packers win Super Bowl XXXI.
+During the game, White had three sacks to set the single game record for a Super Bowl, including a game-winning sack.
 That victory was his only championship at any level.
-In 1998, White was named the NFL Defensive Player of the Year for the second time.
+In 1998, White was named the NFL Defensive Player of the Year for the second time in his career.

 Carolina Panthers

-In 2000, he came out of a one-year retirement and started all 16 games for the Carolina Panthers.
-White had five and a half sacks and one forced fumble while with the team.
+In 2000, White came out of a one-year retirement and started all 16 games for the Carolina Panthers.
+This was his least performing season, as he had five and a half sacks and one forced fumble while with the team.
 He again retired at the end of the 2000 season.

 NFL career statistics

 Retirement

 At the time of his retirement, White was the NFL's all-time sacks leader with 198.
 (He has since been surpassed by Bruce Smith, who accumulated 200 in 47 more games played.)
 Counting his time in the USFL, White has 221.5 sacks in professional football, making him professional football's all-time sacks leader.
 White also recorded three interceptions, which he returned for 79 yards.
-He recovered 19 fumbles, which he returned for 137 yards and three touchdowns.
+He recovered 20 fumbles, which he returned for 137 yards and three touchdowns.
 His nine consecutive seasons (1985–1993) with at least 10 sacks remain an NFL record.
 He was named an All-Pro for 13 of his 15 seasons, including eight as a first-team selection.
 Reggie White is considered by many to be one of the best defensive players in NFL history.